Foblex/f-flow/.github/ISSUE_TEMPLATE/feature_request.md

+---
-name: 🎛️ Feature Request
+name: Feature request
-description: Suggest an idea for Foblex Flow
+about: Suggest an idea for this project
 title: ''
-labels:
-  - enhancement
+labels: enhancement
-  - feature request
-assignees:
-  - siarheihuzarevich
-  - markwojno
+assignees: siarheihuzarevich, markwojno

+---
 body:
   - type: markdown
     attributes: